_._ _,-'""`-._

 }

-The full version with a -p proof flag, capability decoding, namespace-cap probes, an interactive shell mode, and verbose stage tracing is trivially extended from this; that's what the receipts above came from.
+the full version with a -p proof flag, capability decoding, namespace-cap probes, an interactive shell mode, and verbose stage tracing is a short hop from this. that's what the receipts above came from.

 SHA-256: